G Suite Gmail on iOS can now get high-priority-only notifications

 It doesn't sound like you have any control over what's considered "important," though: "These notifications leverage Gmail's machine learning and artificial intelligence capabilities to identify messages you may want to read first."

-Automation like this works for some people, but not if you have a really eclectic email inbox and your idea of important varies hourly.
+Automation like this works for some people, but not if you have an eclectic email inbox and your idea of important varies hourly.

 It's a setting you turn on in your app, though historically this type of capability usually requires switching to an already categorized view such as Priority Inbox or Important First, which Google doesn't specify in its instructions, and which can be a drawback for some people.